angelalonso/go-msg/README.md

 # KNOWN ISSUES
 Loads.
 Currently working on:
-- Running master should also run a node (user is also master)
 - Disconnection is not handled
+- Name change is not propagated
+- No feedback after message is sent